How to Generate Spec Sheet PDFs from Airtable (4 Easy Methods)

 Method 4: Generate Spec Sheet PDFs with a Dedicated Airtable Tool

 Dedicated PDF generation tools are designed to connect directly to Airtable without needing middleware.
-Tools like TypeFlow integrate with Airtable and use familiar editors like Google Docs for template creation.
+Tools like TypeFlow integrate with Airtable and use Template Builder (a visual HTML editor) or Google Docs for template creation.

 Step 1: Structure Your Airtable Product Base